1.0 LEAGUE OVERVIEW

 - IR moves are free

-- No free agent who is listed as out and then drafted or acquired via the waiver wire is eligible for the IR wire (i.e. a player on IR or out can’t be picked up and stashed on your IR…only active players on your roster are eligible)
+- No free agent who is listed as IR and then drafted or acquired via the waiver wire is eligible for the IR wire (i.e. a player on IR can’t be picked up and stashed on your IR…only active players on your roster are eligible)

 - A team may only have a maximum 1 players on the IR list at any time.